mercycorps/toladata/README.md

     $ mkdir /User/<username>/logs
     ```

-    Modify the LOGFILE entry so it points to a file in the _logs_ directory you just created.
+    Modify the LOGFILE entry so it points to the file in the _logs_ directory you just created.
     For example:
     ```yaml
     LOGFILE: '/home/<username>/logs/django_error.log'